weijia-cheng/jessie-redmon-fauset_there-is-confusion/src/epub/text/body.md

 She would have been glad of course if Meriwether Bye had left Peter some money.
 But of the two she would very much rather have had the Bible with its absolute assurance of the former standing and respectability of the black Byes.
-She had a family tradition of her own, for she <span id="calibre_link-81" page-number="37" page-name="Page:There Is Confusion.djvu/43" page-index="43" page-quality="3" title="Page:There_Is_Confusion.djvu/43"></span>was a member of the Graves family of Gravestown, New Jersey, a clan well known to colored people not only in that vicinity, but also throughout Pennsylvania.
+She had a family tradition of her own, for she was a member of the Graves family of Gravestown, New Jersey, a clan well known to colored people not only in that vicinity, but also throughout Pennsylvania.